-- a) Ensure that public spaces contribute to the enhancement of the environment, livability, and appeal of the city. - b) Ensure that the spatial distribution of parks and public spaces in the City is equitable and ensures easy access for all residents. - Acquire land for new parks and green spaces, when feasible. - d) Ensure that parks and open spaces are accessible for everyone. - e) Promote the creation of new parks and green spaces, while upgrading the existing ones. - f) Improve the connectivity between existing parks and green spaces through active transportation corridors. - g) Ensure parks, public spaces, and green spaces are accessible for all residents.
+- a) Ensure that public spaces contribute to the enhancement of the environment, liveability, and appeal of the city. - b) Ensure that the spatial distribution of parks and public spaces in the city is equitable and ensures easy access for all residents. - c) Acquire land for new parks and green spaces, when feasible. - d) Ensure that parks and open spaces are accessible for everyone. - e) Promote the creation of new parks and green spaces, while upgrading existing ones. - f) Improve the connectivity between existing parks and green spaces through active transportation corridors. - g) Ensure parks, public spaces, and green spaces are accessible for all residents. - h) Schools and child care centres should be allowed adjacent to and within Green Areas and Corridors, where appropriate.